 An annual campus-wide conversation on a crucial bioethics issue.

-Hosted by the Kennedy Institute of Ethics at Georgetown University, Conversations in Bioethics brings together creative student work, distinguished speakers, and the broader campus community to explore a topic in bioethics and inspire leadership for change.
+Hosted by the Kennedy Institute of Ethics at Georgetown University, Conversations in Bioethics brings together distinguished speakers and the broader community to explore a topic in bioethics and inspire leadership for change.

 Explore Our Conversations

 Our genes are an essential part of the story of who we are, and will become.
 What that story means, how sure we may be of its details, how much of it we want to hear and how much we may want others to know of it—these are part of the Pandora’s box of questions […]